EmilHvitfeldt/smltar/docs/07_ml_classification.md

 <p>What happens when we use these censored dates as a feature in supervised machine learning?
 We have a higher chance of understanding if dates in the complaint text are important to predicting the class, but we are blinded to the possibility that certain dates and months are more important.</p>
 </div>

-Data censoring can be a form of preprocessing in your data pipeline.
+Data censoring\index{censoring} can be a form of preprocessing in your data pipeline.
-For example, it is highly unlikely to be useful (or ethical/legal) to have any specific person's social security number, credit card number, or any other kind of PII embedded into your model.
+For example, it is highly unlikely to be useful (or ethical/legal) to have any specific person's social security number, credit card number, or any other kind of PII\index{PII} embedded into your model.
 Such values appear rarely and are most likely highly correlated with other known variables in your data set.
 More importantly, that information can become embedded in your model and begin to leak as demonstrated by @carlini2018secret, @Fredrikson2014, and @Fredrikson2015.
 Both of these issues are important, and one of them could land you in a lot of legal trouble.
 Exposing such PII to modeling is an example of where we should all stop to ask, "Should we even be doing this?" as we discussed in the foreword to these chapters.

 If you have social security numbers in text data, you should definitely not pass them on to your machine learning model, but you may consider the option of annotating the _presence_ of a social security number.
-Since a social security number has a very specific form, we can easily construct a regular expression (Appendix \@ref(regexp)) to locate them.
+Since a social security number has a very specific form, we can easily construct a \index{regex}regular expression (Appendix \@ref(regexp)) to locate them.

 <div class="rmdnote">
 <p>A social security number comes in the form <code>AAA-BB-CCCC</code> where <code>AAA</code> is a number between <code>001</code> and <code>899</code> excluding <code>666</code>, <code>BB</code> is a number between <code>01</code> and <code>99</code> and <code>CCCC</code> is a number between <code>0001</code> and <code>9999</code>.
 This gives us the following regex:</p>
 <p><code>(?!000|666)[0-8][0-9]{2}-(?!00)[0-9]{2}-(?!0000)[0-9]{4}</code></p>
 </div>

-We can use a function to replace each social security number with an indicator that can be detected later by preprocessing steps.
+We can use a function to replace each social security number with an indicator that can be detected later by \index{preprocessing}preprocessing steps.
 It's a good idea to use a "word" that won't be accidentally broken up by a tokenizer.